ayush246/U.S.-Chronic-Disease-dataset-analysis/README.md

 ## LINK TO THE JUPYTER NOTEBOOK:
 [Notebook](https://github.com/ayush246/U.S.-Chronic-Disease-dataset-analysis/blob/master/data_analysis.ipynb)

-(Please open the graphs and images in a new tab for clearity and clearence )
+(Please open the graphs and images in a new tab for clearity and readability )